 - Repetitive movements at work

-- Inactivity- sitting for long hours
+- Inactivity- sitting for long periods of time

 What mistakes are you making that may affect your spinal health at work?

 How to get rid of the pain?